lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

 - `Whether its crest is a relic from the Order of old or a creation from the Knights' time on Cradle is not immediately clear` ([Aegis](https://wiki.spiralknights.com/Aegis)) -- Aegis's description can be interpretad in multiple ways. `Order of old`, given context of Spiral Order, is the most distint presentation of that order, one, that could potentially be a predecessor of modern Spiral Order.
 - `A special saber used to resemble Isoran spacefarers of old as they sliced across the night sky` ([Celestial Saber](https://wiki.spiralknights.com/Celestial_Saber)) -- the term `Isoran spacefarers of old` does not identify an order as in the previous item, yet application of this term within context of a weapon suggests a presence of organization.
 Existence of a saber implies a potential inspiration behind Isoran past military tradition.

-The term `extrasolar` ([Stellar Sentinel Suit](https://wiki.spiralknights.com/Stellar_Sentinel_Suit)) itself _lacks any danger or implication of conflict_, contrasting a recent and _potentally frantic search for energy source due to Morai Wars_.
-This term, coupled with the present dream-like theme of [Equinox prize box](https://wiki.spiralknights.com/Spring_Equinox_Box_2016) emits a sence of near-limitless, unburdened by external factors, potential, which is a powerful tool used here to create a sence of remoteness only bridged by a momentary recognition: `The Strangers pause at the equinox to recognize the brief moment of cosmic balance on Cradle.
+The term `extrasolar` ([Stellar Sentinel Suit](https://wiki.spiralknights.com/Stellar_Sentinel_Suit)) itself _lacks any danger or implication of conflict_, contrasting a recent and _potentally frantic_ search for energy source due an ongoing Morai conflict.
+This term, coupled with the present dream-like theme of [Equinox prize box](https://wiki.spiralknights.com/Spring_Equinox_Box_2016) emits a sence of near-limitless, unburdened by external factors, potential, which is a powerful tool used here to create a sence of distance only bridged by a momentary recognition: `The Strangers pause at the equinox to recognize the brief moment of cosmic balance on Cradle.
 For just a breath of time, there is harmony between night and day, the sun and moon, and symmetry in the celestial sphere` ([Balance of the Equinox!](https://forums.spiralknights.com/en/node/98178)).
-The prize box and its items are charactarized _by a lack of that freedom, interwoven with a sence of longing_ for that period of time:
+The prize box and its items are charactarized by a lack of that freedom, interwoven with a sence of _longing for that period of time_:

 - `A special saber used to resemble Isoran spacefarers of old as they sliced across the night sky` ([Celestial Saber](https://wiki.spiralknights.com/Celestial_Saber)).
 - `This suit was once worn by Isoran starfarers of eons long passed that stood watch over extrasolar operations` ([Stellar Sentinel Suit](https://wiki.spiralknights.com/Stellar_Sentinel_Suit)).